-During the repair of the inguinal hernia, your surgeon pushes the bulging tissues into the abdomen while stitching and reinforcing the portion of the abdominal wall that contains the defect.
+During the inguinal hernia repair, your surgeon pushes the bulging tissues into the abdomen while stitching and reinforcing the portion of the abdominal wall that contains the defect.
 This procedure is also known as inguinal herniorrhaphy and open hernia repair.

 Surgery is not always necessary, but hernias usually do not get better without it.
 In some cases, an untreated hernia can be life-threatening.
-While there are some side effects and risks associated with surgery, most people have positive results.
+While some side effects and risks are associated with surgery, most people have positive results.

 Causes of hernias in the groin

-The cause of inguinal hernias is not always known, but they could be the result of weak points in the abdominal wall.
+The cause of inguinal hernias is not always known, but they could result from weak points in the abdominal wall.
 The weaknesses may be due to defects present at birth or formed later in life.